-Create a virtual network peering - Resource Manager, different subscriptions and Azure Active Directory tenants
+Create a virtual network peering - Resource Manager, different subscriptions and Microsoft Entra tenants

 In this tutorial, you learn to create a virtual network peering between virtual networks created through Resource Manager.
-The virtual networks exist in different subscriptions that may belong to different Azure Active Directory (Azure AD) tenants.
+The virtual networks exist in different subscriptions that might belong to different Microsoft Entra tenants.
 Peering two virtual networks enables resources in different virtual networks to communicate with each other with the same bandwidth and latency as though the resources were in the same virtual network.
 Learn more about Virtual network peering.

 Learn how to create a virtual network peering in other scenarios by selecting the scenario from the following table: